NVISOsecurity/nviso-cti/advisories/20210720-hivenightmare.md

 This vulnerability allows the SAM database to be read by non-admin users.
 This would allow for trivial local privilege escalation.

 ## AFFECTED PRODUCTS
-* Win10 1809 and above are vulnerable, whether fresh build or upgrade.
+* Win10 1809 and above are vulnerable.
 * Win10 1803 and below are not vulnerable.

 ## AVAILABLE WORKAROUNDS